Each year we give over grants worth over £250,000 to children and young people in Wales.

 Fairwood trust has provided funding for a number of the enhanced packages mentioned above.
 Their support has helped a number of young people including a young single parent who has started training as a Doctor!

-The Foyer has worked with us now for several years to provide enhanced support to our small grants programme in the County of Denbighshire.
+The Foyer has worked with us now for several years to provide enhanced support to our grants programme in the County of Denbighshire.

 An anonymous trust